INSERT INTO

 SELECT key FROM my_table_source;

-The full list of supported write modifiers:
+Full list of supported write modifiers (for static tables)

 INSERT INTO my_table WITH (TRUNCATE, EXPIRATION="15m")